pdugan20/hikearound-swift-prototype/README.md

 # Hikearound

-A modern iOS hiking app prototype built with SwiftUI and MapKit, featuring a beautiful glass-morphic UI design inspired by iOS 18's latest design language.
+A modern iOS hiking app prototype built with SwiftUI and MapKit, featuring a beautiful glass-morphic UI design with native Apple Maps integration and iOS 26's latest design language.

 ## Features